Consensus Protections Against Attacks and Failure Modes

 - A thorough and robust code review process for all changes to the official XRP Ledger repositories.

-- Digital signatures from Ripple employees on all releases and official software packages.
+- Digital signatures from well-known developers on all releases and official software packages.

 - Regularly-commissioned professional reviews for security vulnerabilities and insecurities.